Balanced Transactions

 Examples

-Alice owns an apple resource ๐Ÿ and wants to transfer it to Bob.
+Alice owns an 3🍏 resource and wants to split it into a 2🍏 and a 1🍏 resource.

 Alice's balanced transaction